Red Sangria Recipe

 You will be sipping this Red Sangria all summer long!
 It’s perfectly sweet, fruity and delightful on a hot summer day.
 The perfect blend of red wine, brandy, orange juice, triple sec plus fruit.
 It’s perfect for summer parties and having friends over.

-This perfectly sweet and delicious Easy Sangria recipe is loaded with lemons and strawberries.
+This perfectly sweet, delicious, and easy sangria recipe is loaded with lemons and strawberries.
 It’s perfect for a hot summer day!
 Invite all your friends over and whip up this sangria before they come so you can enjoy it with them!

-I’ll admit I’m not real picky when it comes to my sangrias but the first one I ever tried was that Blueberry Sangria and it holds a specially spot in my heart.
+I’ll admit I’m not real picky when it comes to my sangria recipes, but the first one I ever tried was that blueberry sangria and it holds a specially spot in my heart.
+But, this traditional sangria recipe might knock it out of it’s #1 spot!
+It’s seriously the best!
+Slightly sweet, loaded with fresh fruit, and refreshing on a long hot summer day!

-What is sangria?
+What is Sangria?

 Sangria originates from Spain and is an mixed alcoholic drink.
 There are two different main categories of sangria, either red sangria or white sangria.
 Red Sangria is made with red wine and white sangria is made with white wine.